emmabritton/crownfall/README.md

 3. A piece may not move onto an occupied tile or off the board.
 4. After a move, any captures that result from the move are resolved immediately (see **Captures**).
 Capture adjacency is always orthogonal (see **Adjacency**), regardless of how a piece moved to get there.

+### Movement

+Knights can move left, right and forwards.
+They take diagonally forward, and require another knight in of the target as well.

+Spies and Crown can move left, right, up and down.
+They take in any direction.

 ### Adjacency

 Two tiles are **adjacent** if they share an edge (orthogonal neighbors only (up, down, left, right)).
 Diagonal tiles are never adjacent.